chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-06-05-from-nunjucks-to-vento-in-eleventy-migration-guide/index.md

 {{ /export }}
 ```

 Be sure to close your exports with `/export`!
-I stayed stuck on `/function` for longer than I‘d like to admit…
+I stayed stuck on `/function` for longer than I’d like to admit…

 ```vto:fonts/ottselesque/index.vto
 {{ import { fontPreviewer } from 'layouts/font-specimen.vto' }}